mwarkentin/django-watchman/README.rst

 Paid checks
 ***********

+Paid checks are checks which may cost you money if they are run regularly.

 Currently there is only one "paid" check - ``watchman.checks.email``.
+Many times email is sent using managed services like SendGrid or Mailgun.
 You can enable it by setting the ``WATCHMAN_ENABLE_PAID_CHECKS`` to ``True``, or by overriding the ``WATCHMAN_CHECKS`` setting.